 I get so excited about the sheer breadth and depth of the benefits of plant-based eating.
 It’s amazing for our health, the environment and the plight of factory farmed animal, but it’s also a way to economize!
 For low-income households, or those simply wanting to save a substantial amount of money, plant-based eating has you covered.

-In 2016 I wrote here about saving money on an unprocessed, plant-based diet.
 Research has shown that when measured on a cost per serving, cost per weight, and cost per nutrition basis, fruits and vegetables beat out meat and junk food.

 Reducing or eliminating animal products from the shopping list is already one way to save money.
 Here are my favourite tips and tricks for saving even more.